mtkennerly/ludusavi-playnite/README.md

 * The backup and restore operations run in the background after you start them.
   You'll get a notification in Playnite when they finish.
 If you try to start another operation before the first one finishes, you'll have to wait.
+* When processing a single game, the plugin will first ask Ludusavi to look it up by name.
+Sometimes, that can fail since Playnite and Ludusavi don't always use the same names, so if Ludusavi doesn't recognize it, and if the game is from Steam, then the plugin will ask again with the game's Steam ID.
+  If that fails too, then you'll get a notification that no data was found.
 * For backups, the plugin always sets Ludusavi's `--merge` flag.
 This way, if you back up saves for one game, it will not interfere with any backups you may have for another game.